AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Tagging/DeleteObjectTagging.md

 ## Examples

--   Sample request for deleting the tags of an object in an unversioned bucket
+-   Delete the tags of an object in an unversioned bucket.

-    You can send this request to delete all tags of objectname in bucketname that is unversioned.
+    In this example, an object named objectname is stored in an unversioned bucket named bucketname.
+A DeleteObjectTagging request is sent to delete all tags of objectname.

+    Sample requests

     ```
-    DELETE /objectname? tagging
+    DELETE /objectname?tagging
     Host: BucketName.oss-cn-hangzhou.aliyuncs.com
     Date: Tue, 09 Apr 2019 03:00:33 GMT
     Authorization: OSS qn6qrrqxo2oawuk53otf****:kZoYNv66bsmc10+dcGKw5x2P****
     ```

-    Sample response
+    Sample responses

     ```
     204 (No Content)